sebam2k4/sebastiankulig-Jekyll/readme.md

 make buttons as includes

-move anchol link tags inside button tags
+move anchor link tags inside button tags - html validation

 look at liquid

 look at Jekyll Documentation

 how to intergate this with github and push updates to external host: register365

+Start a blog

 learn learn learn....